10 Amazing Midwest Road Trips [2025]

 Best for: Urban Vacation

-Milwaukee’s vibrant blend of cultural attractions, historical landmarks, and culinary delights makes it a compelling destination for any traveler seeking a taste of Midwest charm.
+Milwaukee’s vibrant blend of cultural attractions, historical landmarks, and culinary delights makes it a destination worth visiting!

 My personal favorite in the Milwaukee Public Market!
 I say it time and time again..
 I LOVE a good market.
 (From Seattle to Lisbon, it’s just kind of my thing).

-Just over an hour north is Madison, an even bigger metropolis city, perhaps most famous for its Badgers Football (which you can plan to see EVERYwhere).
+Just over an hour north is Madison, an even bigger metropolis, perhaps most famous for its Badgers Football (which you can plan to see EVERYwhere).

 A visit to the State Capitol building provides an awe-inspiring view of the city and an educational glimpse into the state’s history.

-Meanwhile, outdoor enthusiasts will relish exploring the extensive network of bike trails and the serene beauty of the UW Arboretum.
+Meanwhile, outdoor enthusiasts can explore Wisconsin’s extensive network of bike trails and the beauty of the UW Arboretum.

-Route: Setting out from Milwaukee, you will take I-94 West, a direct route that cuts through the heart of Wisconsin’s picturesque landscapes.
+Route: Setting out from Milwaukee, you will take I-94 West.
+This is a direct route that cuts through the heart of Wisconsin’s picturesque landscapes.

 The drive covers approximately 80 miles and takes just under 1.5 hours.